bukarinevg/TaskPlanner/readme.md

     }
     ```
 3. In n-minutes the string will be moved to ticket table.
+4. PHPMyAdmin is available at http://localhost:8888 with username `root` and password `root`.

 ## Project Structure
 - `config/` - This directory contains configuration file.